Eric-Dally/PyBer_Analysis/README.md

 # Summary:
 Based on the results, I have three recommendations for Pyber.
 First, don't conduct business in rural city types.
 They only generate a small number of rides and and cary a high cost per ride.
-Second,
+Second, focus most of the business in urban cities as they generate much a higher number of rides.